Mikael Mandron

-Mikael Yann Mathieu Mandron (born 11 October 1994) is a French professional footballer who plays as a striker for club St Mirren.
+Mikael Yann Mathieu Mandron (born 11 October 1994) is a French professional footballer who plays as a striker for side Stockport County.

 Mandron joined the Academy at Sunderland from the French lower leagues in the summer of 2011.
 He completed his two-year scholarship before making his Premier League debut in April 2013.
 He joined League Two side Fleetwood Town on loan in 2014 and spent time on loan at fellow League Two club Shrewsbury Town in 2015.
 He had a final loan at Hartlepool United in late 2015 before being released by Sunderland in summer 2016.

 He signed for National League side Eastleigh, where his performances earned the attention of Championship club Wigan Athletic, signing in January 2017.
 He then signed for League Two club Colchester United in July 2017.
 He made 95 appearances for Colchester before his release in summer 2019, then spent a season at Gillingham and two seasons at Crewe Alexandra.